Dementia caregiving is emotionally and physically stressful.

 - If people make unsuitable suggestions, express gratitude for their having tried to help.
 Do not dismiss it outright.
 Gently explain why the suggestion is not suitable.

 - Ask for help for specific tasks, keeping in mind the type of person offering help.

-- For persons who seem uncomfortable seeing someone with dementia, choose errands that need to be done and do not require interacting
+- For persons who seem uncomfortable seeing someone with dementia or interacting with them, choose errands that need to be done and do not require interacting.

 - Let people know of the types of things you need help for.
 Then they can decide what they want to offer to do.